Skip to content

 Is there a catch to Zero percent financing?

 What’s the difference?
-Well while zero percent financing is restricted to the well qualified customer, rebates are open to virtually anyone.
+Well while zero percent financing is restricted to the well-qualified customer, rebates are open to virtually anyone.
 New care rebates are one of the more popular forms of rebate incentives.
 They are a diverse type of incentive that can suit virtually any kind of customer.

 The dos and don’ts of zero percent financing

-Do make sure you like the car and its features. if you’re going to purchase a vehicle, try not to base on your decision a financing deal.
+Do make sure you like the car and its features. if you’re going to purchase a vehicle, try not to base your decision on a financing deal.
 Make sure to test drive, feel it out and confirm that you actually like it before purchasing it.

 Additionally, don’t go for loans that are longer than 60 months.
-First off, the longer the loan draws out, the longer you will be in debt and secondly, the vehicles value will have diminished by the time you finish paying for it.
-Not to mention, you might already be tires of the vehicle by the time you clear all your payments.
+First off, the longer the loan draws out, the longer you will be in debt and secondly, the value of the vehicle will have diminished by the time you finish paying for it.

 Where you can get offers for 0% finance